CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

         if ntemplate~=nsamples
             % this is bad because the friggofrag analysis is invalid.
-            % Telling the user that they provided wrong input could harm their self-esteem
+            % Telling the user that they provided wrong input could harm their
-            % however, so let's just make up some data that, although completely meaningless,
+            % self-esteem however, so let's just make up some data that,
-            % will ensure that the script does not crash. samples=randn(ntemplate);
+            % although completely meaningless, will ensure that the script
+            % does not crash.
+            samples=randn(ntemplate);
+        end

     **good:**

     .. code-block:: matlab

-        error('targets have size %d x %d, expected %d % d', targ_size, exp_size);
+        error('targets have size %d x %d, expected %d % d', ... target_size, expected_target_size);

 Do not repeat yourself
 ++++++++++++++++++++++